micronDLA/SDK/docs/C_API.md

 `unsigned **noutdims`: returns a pointer to noutputs values with the dimensions of each output

 `uint64_t ***outshapes`: returns a pointer to noutputs pointers to the shapes of each output

+`void *cmemp`: MDLA object to link together so that models can be load into memory together

 ***Return value:*** pointer to the Inference Engine object or 0 in case of error